What is Appalachia Service project?

 What is Westborough ASP?

 Westborough ASP is a community-based group that serves through the organization called Appalachia Service Project.
 Westborough ASP is sponsored by The First United Methodist Church (FUMC) and St. Luke's The Evangelist Parish.

 Our program started in the summer of 1990 with just one ASP youth team from FUMC, which traveled to Virginia with 9 members.
 In 2006, St. Luke’s joined FUMC on ASP’s mission.
 For over 25 years, local volunteers have touched and changed the lives of over 220 families and their communities.

-An important component of our trip preparation is fundraising.
-Each youth must raise funds to pay for training, building materials and supplies, rental vans, and our meals and lodging for the week.
-Corporate sponsors, community groups and in-kind donations are a necessary supplement our youth's efforts.
+Two important components of our trip preparation are pre-trip program sessions and fundraising.
+Youth and adults are expected to participate in both throughout the school year in preparation for the summer trip.
+Each participant will learn sensitivity for the people we serve and the teamwork required to participate.
+We must also raise funds to pay for training, building materials and supplies, rental vans, and our meals and lodging for the week.
+Family support, corporate sponsors, community groups and in-kind donations are a necessary supplement our youth's efforts.